Today I will introduce you one of the most important books of the year.

 Mangan distills a wealth of information into an easily understandable format and masterfully connects the dots to reach meaningful conclusions.

 The book is broken down into 8 chapters, with each chapter devoted to a different major health benefit of strength training.
 Each chapter is divided into sub-sections which makes it easy to read.

 I took so many notes while reading the book.
 I’ll try to review the points made in the book without violating its copyrights.
 I’ll also add my own experiences as I have been strength training for a considerable amount of time.

 Why Aerobic Exercise Is Inferior to Strength Training

-The book opens with questioning the effectiveness of aerobic exercise.
+The book opens with questioning the effectiveness of the aerobic exercise.

 Aerobic exercise is a common name for the exercises like walking, jogging, and exercising on treadmills, stair steppers, and the like.